Metabyte2710/RGB/Ducky-Keyboards.md

 # Setting Colors

 The color update cycle on the Ducky keyboard consists of ten packets.
-This packet set consists of one initialize packet, eight color packets, and one ending color packet.
+This packet set consists of one initialize color packet, eight color packets, and one terminate color packet.

-## Initialize Packet
+## Initialize Color Packet

 | Byte Index | Description |
 | ---------- | ----------- |